 In 1991, the governor and Legislature set out to create a coordinated system for preparing workers for jobs that do not require a baccalaureate degree.
-These steps included moving the technical colleges into the community college system, placing programs for adult literacy at a new Office for Adult Literacy, and creating the Workforce Training and Educating Coordinating Board (WTECB) to coordinate policy, planning and evaluation for the workforce training system.
+These steps included moving the technical colleges into the community college system, placing programs for adult literacy at a new Office for Adult Literacy, and creating the Workforce Training and Education Coordinating Board (WTECB) to coordinate policy, planning and evaluation for the workforce training system.

 The governor and Legislature (through the 1991 statutes and a subsequent executive order) defined the training system to include 18 programs administered by seven different agencies.
-In addition to workforce and adult education programs at the community and technical colleges, the system includes apprenticeship programs, private career colleges (proprietary schools), the Division of Vocational Rehabilitation at the Department of Social and Health

-Services, Workforce Investment Act programs for disadvantaged people and dislocated workers, WorkSource career centers that connect people with these programs and with the public labor exchange, and secondary career and technical education.
+In addition to workforce and adult education programs at the community and technical colleges, the system includes apprenticeship programs, private career colleges (proprietary schools), the Division of Vocational Rehabilitation at the Department of Social and Health Services, Workforce Investment Act programs for disadvantaged people and dislocated workers, WorkSource career centers that connect people with these programs and with the public labor exchange, and secondary career and technical education.
 The public and private colleges and apprenticeship programs provide most of the skills training and literacy instruction, while the other programs help provide funding and support services, including assistance with finding a job.

 The Workforce Board maintains a comprehensive plan for this system, (see High Skills, High Wages: Washington's Strategic Plan for Workforce Development), including goals, objectives, and strategies.
-This plan helps students by providing a more seamless administrative structure for the system.
+This plan helps coordinate the training programs so that customers of multiple training programs feel more like they are being served by a system rather than a hodgepodge of programs with conflicting goals and requirements.

 Workforce development, however, does not end at the 14th year of schooling.
 Baccalaureate, graduate, and professional programs are a critical part of preparing people for the labor market and for meeting employers' workforce needs.
-In fact, nearly a third of Washington's adult workforce holds a baccalaureate degree or beyond, and many more aspire to be in that group.
+In fact, nearly one-third of Washington's adult workforce holds a baccalaureate degree or beyond, and many more aspire to be in that group.
 As our higher education system renews its emphasis on helping our state compete in the global economy, we must be more mindful of the role that four-year colleges and universities play in preparing the workforce.
-This will require more collaboration between four-year colleges and universities and the workforce preparation that occurs in the sub-baccalaureate workforce training system to create worker friendly career pathways among two-year and four-year degree programs.
+This will require more collaboration between fouryear colleges and universities and the workforce preparation that occurs in the sub-baccalaureate workforce training system to create worker friendly career pathways among two-year and four-year degree programs.
 Collaboration needs to take place at the local, state, and regional levels.